VIP-LES/Verne/README.md

 # Verne
 Verne is the second generation data collection and logging software for the VIP team Lightning from the Edge of Space at the Georgia Institute of Technology.

-This project was named after French author Jules Verne whose novel *Cinq semaines en ballon* was what first introduced the project's developer to the concept of aerostats.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.